SonarSource/echoes-react/README.md

 #### Jest

-The lib only provides es module bundle.
+The lib only provides an ES module bundle.
 If you use Jest for your tests (or a similar library) make sure your transform preprocessor goes through `@sonarsource/echoes-react` to make it runnable on Node.js.
 You can do that by adding an exception in your `transformIgnorePatterns`, for example:

 ```js